Need for Circuit Breaker

 Once it exceeds the breaker’s maximum rated capacity, the magnetic force overcomes the spring’s potential energy and the switch is tripped.
 Magnetic circuit breakers disconnect almost as soon as the circuit is overloaded, and unlike thermal breakers, they can be reset immediately too.

-3. Hybrid Circuit Breakers : Combining both magnetic and thermal circuit breakers, hybrid circuit breakers can combine the advantages of both.
+3. Hybrid Circuit Breaker: Combining both magnetic and thermal circuit breakers, hybrid circuit breakers can combine the advantages of both.
 They use magnetic breakers for instantaneous protection from surges and short circuits, as well as thermal breakers to prevent overheating from prolonged heavy loads.

 These types of breakers usually use solenoid-operated or disconnecting circuit breakers, and because of the heavy loads, they incorporate sophisticated arc-quenching media like SF6 and CO2.
 Since safety is critical for higher voltage, high-voltage circuit breakers almost always use a variety of fail-safes, which include: